Whisker17/sdk-demo/src/market/README.md

 ### approve

-You can use this function to approves the `Proposed` market that is waiting for approval from the advisory committee.
+You can use this function to approve the `Proposed` market that is waiting for approval from the advisory committee.

 ```typescript
 const res = await market.approve(signer, false);